Xanthoparmelia subramigera

 Xanthoparmelia subramigera is a lichen which belongs to the Xanthoparmelia genus.

 Description

 Grows to around 4-12 cm in diameter with irregularly lobate lobes which are approximately 1.5-4 mm wide.
 The upper surface of the lichen is yellow-green with a smooth and shiny surface while the lower surface is often pale or medium brown in color.

 Habitat and range

 The lichen has a wide global range including Africa, North and South America,the Caribbean, Japan, and Oceania.
-Interestingly this species can be found in very isolated locations such as Ascension Island and St Helena Island in the Atlantic Ocean and the mountains of North Korea.
+This species can be found in very isolated locations such as Ascension Island and St Helena Island in the Atlantic Ocean and the mountains of North Korea.